 Sign in to your AWS account as the non-root admin user.

-Go to the EC2 dashboard, and launch a new EC2 instance using the t2.micro instance type and the “CentOS 8 (x86_64) with Updates HVM” image from the AWS marketplace.
+Go to the EC2 dashboard, and launch a new EC2 instance using the t2.micro instance type and the “Amazon Linux AMI” image from the AWS marketplace.
 Start PuTTY on your local machine and start an SSH session with your running EC2 instance.

 B. Linux commands